ProgrammableEric/web_development_learning_tracker/backend_note.md

 ## REST [link](https://www.codecademy.com/paths/web-development/tracks/javascript-back-end-development/modules/learn-express-create-a-server/articles/what-is-rest)
 REST, or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other. - _RESTful systems_
-- seperation of client and server
+- **seperation of client and server**
+Separating the user interface concerns from the data storage concerns, we improve the flexibility of the interface across platforms and improve scalability by simplifying the server components.
+Additionally, the separation allows each component the ability to evolve independently.
--
+- **statelessness**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMwMzI3Mjc3LDk0NDcyOTczOV19
+eyJoaXN0b3J5IjpbMzA0NjgwNTI2LDk0NDcyOTczOV19
 -->